 The 3Pool quickly met condition number 2 for a savings account right away.
 Even without additional rewards, trading fees alone produced returns TradFi would never be able to offer in TradFi banking.

 Curve rewards LPs with CRV tokens for providing liquidity.
 Adding in the APY from CRV rewards made the 3Pool even more lucrative.
-Plus, users have ability to boost rewards up to 2.5x by locking in CRV for up to four years.
+Plus, users have the ability to boost rewards up to 2.5x by locking in CRV for up to four years.

 Locking in CRV tokens and the ability to vote on which pools receive the most CRV rewards sprouted into a cottage industry of other protocols that could increase users' yields even further.